 Additionally, banks and financial institutions are such a critical element of national infrastructures that they also pose a high value target for nation state attacks.
 Wiping out the reserves of a country effectively takes it off the board in terms of functionality.
-Freezing the retail banking operations of a large bank results in widespread panic amongst the populace, distracting from other possible aggressive actions.
+Freezing the retail banking operations of a large bank result in widespread panic amongst the populace, distracting from other possible aggressive actions.

 Financial Malware – not Ransomware – is the biggest threat to banks

 Recent research has shed light on a reality that is not featured in the news.
 While ransomware is getting all the media attention, it is actually financial malware that is far more prevalent – at a rate of 2.5 times; numbering 1.2 million financial malware attacks.
 Almost 40% of financial threat detections are against corporations, not customers.
 Recently, Dr. Web and other security firms reported a resurgence of Android banking Trojans, and Kaspersky Lab discovered Nukebot, a ready-to-attack version of TinyNuke that infects banks’ sites aiming to steal credentials.

 From financial Trojans to attacks on ATMs and POS devices, the range of attacks uniquely targeting elements of the financial infrastructure is on the rise and continue to become increasingly sophisticated.
 Criminal attacks have directly attempted fraudulent transactions or focused on acquiring customer account information in order to target individual customers in follow up schemes.